cron-mon-io/cron-mon/README.md

   write the actual migration scripts within the generated `up.sql` and `down.sql` files in the generated migration.
 - `migrate`: Run any migrations that haven't been applied to the local database.
+- `migrate-revert`: Downgrade the latest migration on the local database.
 - `migrate-redo`: Downgrade and then re apply the latest migration on the local database.
 - `seed`: Remove all data from the local database and insert the test data (this is the same test data that get's written to the local database during `make install`).